tonybaloney/wntf/README.rst

 TODO
 ----
-This is half finished (my flight leaves soon)
+This is half finished (my flight leaves soon):

 - build up a map of wheels and the words in those wheels (e.g professions, regligion, interests)
 - map those in a chord where the size of the difference between the angles in the chord represents the difference, e.g. carpenter is very different to IT, but banker is similar to accountant
 - rank all your words into the chords, show the chord diagrams and then plot points furthest away and use those words to make recommendations.